Download PDF

 - FDI Inflow:

-Sweden’s economic freedom score is 77.9, making its economy the 11th freest in the 2022 Index.
-Sweden is ranked 8th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Sweden’s economic freedom score is 77.5, making its economy the 10th freest in the 2023 Index.
+Its score is about the same as last year.
+Sweden is ranked 7th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

 Background

 Sweden joined the European Union in 1995, but voters rejected adoption of the euro in 2003.
-Social Democrat (SD) Magdalena Andersson became Sweden’s first female prime minister in November 2021, replacing Stefan Löfven of the SD who had been prime minister for seven years.
-She formed a fragile minority SD government after being appointed pursuant to a razor-thin vote by a sharply divided parliament.
-The populist Sweden Democrats party, campaigning to restrict immigration, placed third in the most recent elections in 2018.
+Social Democrat Magdalena Andersson became Sweden’s first female prime minister in November 2021 and formed a fragile minority government after being appointed pursuant to a razor-thin vote by a sharply divided parliament.
+Reversing decades of government policy, Sweden applied for NATO membership in May 2022.
 The influx of large numbers of migrants since 2015, a 2017 terrorist attack, and gang violence have made immigration a central issue.
 Timber, hydropower, and iron ore constitute the resource base of a vibrant and outwardly oriented manufacturing-based economy.

 Rule of Law